Published: Fri Mar 5 2021 7:40 PM

 within 365 days | 5-6 | 1-11 | >99% | 0.5-0.6 | 0-2 | 40-45% | 0.05-0.06 | 0-1 | 5-6% |

-NEMA (National Emergency Management Agency) have a great website with information on what to do before, during and after a tsunami.
-There you can also find tsunami evacuation zone maps for around New Zealand, and what supplies you need in an emergency.
+The National Emergency Management Agency (NEMA) has a great website with information on what to do before, during and after an earthquake.